How to Watch FS1 (FOX Sports 1) Without Cable

 Independently owned and reader-supported, The Cord Cutting Report offers in-depth, hands-on testing of TV-related products and services.
 Learn about our ethics and review process in our review policy and how we may earn affiliate commissions.

-To watch FS1 live, you can use the FOX Sports app with a streaming service subscription.
+You can stream FS1 without a cable subscription through five major live TV services: DIRECTV STREAM, Sling TV, YouTube TV, Fubo, and Hulu Live TV.
+To watch FS1 live, you can also use the FOX Sports app with a streaming service subscription.
 Smart TVs, Roku, and smartphones support the app.
 On a PC, you can watch through a web browser using your subscription.

 Since its inception on August 17, 2013, FS1 has broadcasted a wide range of sports, including Major League Baseball, Major League Soccer and college football from Big 12, Big Ten, Pac-12 and Mountain West.
-This guide provides details on streaming FS1 without cable and answers frequently asked questions about FOX Sports 1.

 FS1 Comparison: Free trials, Prices and Plans